Xbox: Fourth generation: Xbox Series X and Series S

 To help transition consumers, Microsoft introduced its Smart Delivery system which most of its first-party games and several third-party games will use to offer free updates to Xbox One versions of games to the Xbox Series X/S version over the first few years of the consoles' launch.

 Comparison

 The following table is a comparison of the four generations of Xbox hardware.

+Future hardware

+Amid rumors that Microsoft may drop the Xbox hardware product line to focus on multiplatform software releases, Spencer stated in February 2024 that Microsoft remains committed to the Xbox console, with its first party studios through Microsoft Gaming supporting day-one releases on the Xbox first and foremost.
+He further said that Microsoft plans to publicly discuss its next generation of hardware in late 2024.

+During the Xbox Showcase presentation in June 2025, Microsoft announced the Asus ROG Xbox Ally, as well as a ROG Xbox Ally X version, that will use Windows and play thousands of Xbox games, as well as compatibility with Steam and other launchers.
+These devices are expected to launch by the end of 2025.
+According to The Verge, Microsoft had been working on its own handheld Xbox device prior to the partnership with Asus, and has since dropped their internal development to focus on the ROG Ally.

 Games

 Each console has a variety of games.
 Most games released on the original Xbox are backwards compatible and can be played directly on its successor, Xbox 360.
-Backward compatibility with Xbox 360 titles was added to Xbox One in June 2015, although titles requiring Kinect or USB peripherals will not be supported.
+Backward compatibility with Xbox 360 titles was added to Xbox One a year-and-a-half after its launch in June 2015, with specific titles requiring Kinect or USB peripherals not being supported.
+The Xbox Series X/S supports backward compatibility with all Xbox One titles (except for Kinect-required games), as well as all the Xbox 360 and original Xbox titles that were made available for Xbox One.

 Games using the Xbox and Xbox Live brands have also been released for Microsoft Windows, Windows Phone, Android, and iOS devices.
 Xbox games can also be played using the Xbox Cloud Gaming streaming service.

 Services

-Microsoft has used the razor and blades model to sell the family of Xbox consoles, selling the console at or below the price of its manufacturing costs, while earning revenue from licensing fees it collects from publishers and developers and from its services offered to players.
+Microsoft has used the razor and blades model to sell the family of Xbox consoles, selling the console at or below the price of its manufacturing costs, while earning revenue from licensing fees it collects from publishers, developers and from its services offered to players.